 • Eggs – Make sure they’re at room temperature.

-• Vegetable Shortening – Typical of recipes from this timeframe, shortening is used in place of other fats.
+• Vegetable Shortening – Typical of recipes from this timeframe, shortening (Crisco) is used in place of other fats.
 It was plentiful and cheap during the time this recipe was created.

 • Vinegar – Reacts with the baking soda to give this cake its light and fluffy texture.